FrancoisPorcher/cs231n-computer-vision-stanford/README.md

-# cs231n - Stanford - Computer Vision
+# C231n - Stanford - Computer Vision

-Stanford Class of Computer Vision
+## Content of this class
+- SVM, Softmax, Regulatization
+- Deep Learning
+- CNN
+- Generative Models
+- Hardware and Algorithmics for Modern Deep Learning
+- Reinforcement Learning

 These are my assignments and lecture notes from Fei-Fei Li's famous Computer Vision Class.